Ōsaki Station: Station layout

 The station has four island platforms serving eight tracks.
-Platforms 1 to 4 are for the Yamanote Line, and 5 to 8 are shared by the Saikyō Line, the Shōnan-Shinjuku Line, and the Rinkai Line. Ōsaki is one of the stations on the Yamanote Line loop where trains are put into and taken out of service.
-It therefore has four tracks (two in each direction) for the Yamanote Line so as not to interfere with continuing trains (trains go several rounds before being taken out); usually platforms 1 and 3 are used by regular services, while platforms 2 and 4 are used by trains entering and exiting service.
-Chest-high platform edge doors were introduced on platforms 1 and 3 from 22 December 2012.
+Platforms 1 to 4 serve the Yamanote Line, platforms 5 and 8 serve the Ōsaki Branch Line and platforms 6 and 7 serve the Rinkai Line.

+Ōsaki is one of the stations on the Yamanote Line loop where trains enter and leave passenger service.
+The station therefore has four Yamanote Line tracks, with two in each direction, allowing trains to enter or leave service without interfering with trains continuing around the loop.
+Platforms 1 and 3 are normally used by through services, while platforms 2 and 4 are used by trains entering or leaving service.
+Chest-high platform screen doors were introduced on platforms 1 and 3 from 22 December 2012.

-There are two sets of ticket barriers: the "north" and "south" gates.
-The north gate provides access to the east and west exits, while the south gate provides access to the new east and new west exits.
+The station has two sets of ticket gates, designated the north and south gates.
+The north gates provide access to the east and west exits, while the south gates provide access to the New East and New West exits.